-Nirbhaya: Late-night hearing in Delhi HC on plea seeking stay on tomorrow's execution
+Nirbhaya convicts' last-minute petition against death sentence dismissed by Delhi HC

-New Delhi, Mar 19: Three of the four death row convicts in the Nirbhaya gang-rape and murder case moved the Delhi High Court March 19 evening challenging the trial court order declining to stay their execution scheduled for early morning on March 20.
+New Delhi, Mar 19: Delhi high court on Thursday dismissed plea filed by three of the four death row convicts in the Nirbhaya gang-rape and murder case challenging the trial court order declining to stay their execution scheduled for early morning on March 20.

-A bench headed by Justice Manmohan is likely to hear the matter at 9 pm.
+"Three courts have applied their mind...
+The President has applied his mind.
+You have to make some case...
+This is a casual approach.
+Present at least one legal point," the judge said.

-The plea was mentioned before the registry officials who put it up before the Chief Justice of the High Court who marked it to the bench headed by Justice Manmohan.
+"You have to understand that the judgment has been passed and the case has attained finality," the bench told lawyer AP Singh, who was representing the three death-row convicts.

 Nirbhaya: 7 years later, Tihar to witness hanging tomorrow at 5.30 am